Darshansol9/TwitterProject/README.md

 -------------------------------------------------------------------
-Contains 6 custom made python files. connect_database.py
+Contains 5 custom made python files. connect_database.py
 FetchTweetIds.py
 private.py
 Twitter_Followers.py
 Twitter_Timeline.py

 --------------------------------------------------------------------
 Contains 2 Azure Functions and One FunctionApp:
-ProjP1
+ProjP1 - FA
-GetTweets
+GetTweets - AF
-FetchFollowers
+FetchFollowers -AF

 --------------------------------------------------------------------
 Files that were generate with tweets for each individual followers and list of followers twitter id:  Followers_List.csv More Than 1000 files were generated and stored in Azure Database.

 ----------------------------------------------------------------------
 WorkFlow: